 To control the audit log file name, set the

 variable at server startup.
-By default, the name is
+The default name is

 audit.log in the server data directory.